-- Battery

-- Top case

-- · Right ambient light sensor board and lens cover, if present
+- Battery - · Top case - · Right ambient light sensor board and lens cover, if present - Display panel assembly Note: Only need to remove if the hair dryer heating procedure needs to be performed.

 Note: It may be helpful to remove the optical drive and hard drive to reduce the number of cables to control when replacing the logic board, if desired.